How Eating Too Much Sugar Affects Your Body

 High Blood Pressure

-High blood pressure (or hypertension) is a growing issue in the U.S. here are about 75 million adults with hypertension, a condition that leads to heart problems.
+High blood pressure (or hypertension) is a growing issue in America.
+There are about 75 million adults with hypertension, a condition that leads to heart problems.
 Also, excessive sugar in the diet may lead to obesity, especially when the daily sugar intake is increased over a prolonged period of time.
 Obesity can then lead to an increase in blood pressure, which can have additional negative impacts on heart problems and vascular health.

 Blood Sugar Highs and Lows

 A downside to consuming too much processed sugar generally involves your energy levels, which are also known as your blood sugar levels.
 When your blood sugar levels are adequate for your body’s needs, typically your energy levels are optimal.
 However, following a meal that contains too much sugar, your blood sugar levels increase in a short time, insulin is released, and then blood sugar drops a short time after that.
 This process can cause what is known as sugar highs and sugar crashes, and it can play a negative role in your energy levels as well as your mental health.

 One of the most common things you may have heard when you were a child was to not eat so much candy because it would destroy your teeth.
 Now as an adult, this may be popping back into your head because sugar can increase the rate of tooth decay.
 Tooth decay is a slow process that is caused by increased bacteria in your mouth.
 Generally your mouth contains a fair amount of good bacteria; however, when you consume sugar, it encourages bad bacteria to multiply.
 When this happens, the bad bacteria break down your tooth enamel to the point to where you could have cavities forming.